ibm-cloud-docs/speech-to-text/input.md

 {: pre}

 For examples that use custom models with each of the service's interfaces, see [Using a custom language model](/docs/services/speech-to-text/language-use.html) and [Using a custom acoustic model](/docs/services/speech-to-text/acoustic-use.html).

+## Base model version
+{: #version}

+To improve the quality of speech recognition, the service occasionally updates the base language models described in [Languages and models](#models).
+The base models for languages are independent of each other, as are the broadband and narrowband models for a given language.
+Updates to base models therefore occur independently of each other and have no effect on other models.

+When multiple versions of a base model exist, the optional `version` parameter lets you specify the version of the model to be used with a recognition request.
+The parameter is intended primarily for use with custom models that have been updated for a new base model, but it can be used without a custom model.
+The version of a base model that is used for a request depends on whether you pass the `version` parameter and whether you specify a custom model (language, acoustic, or both) with the request:

+-   *If you do not specify a custom model with the request:*

+    -   Omit the `version` parameter to use the latest version of the base model.
+    -   Specify the `version` parameter to use a specific version of the base model.

+-   *If you specify a custom model with the request:*

+    -   Omit the `version` parameter to use the latest version of the base model to which the custom model has been upgraded.
+For example, if the custom model has been upgraded to the latest version of the base model, the service uses the latest versions of the base and custom models.
+    -   Specify the `version` parameter to use the specified versions of both the base and custom models.

+Because the parameter is intended for use with custom models, you can learn about the available versions of a base model only by listing information about a custom model that is based on it.
+For complete information about upgrading custom models and about using different versions of base and custom models for speech recognition, see [Upgrading custom models](/docs/services/speech-to-text/custom-upgrade.html), especially [Making recognition requests with upgraded custom models](/docs/services/speech-to-text/custom-upgrade.html#upgradeRecognition).

 ## Audio transmission
 {: #transmission}